MyBitFoundation/MyBit-Network.tech/contracts/ecosystem/README.md

 PlatformFunds lets the platform owners set the platform token and platform wallet where the owner(s) receives their share of the crowdsale income.

 ### Staking
-Staking allows an assetManager to borrow MYB to be put up as escrow.
+Staking allows an AssetManager to borrow MYB to be put up as escrow.
 This functionality hasn't been implemented yet.